angelicads93/export_Slack/README.md

 ```

 ## Usage on Visual Studio Code:
-Check the file `instructions_VScode.md` for detailed instructions on how to get and load the repository into Visual Studio Code, create and activate the virtual environment, and set up and run the analysis.
+Check the file `Documentation > instructions_VScode.md` for detailed instructions on how to get and load the repository into Visual Studio Code, create and activate the virtual environment, and set up and run the analysis.

 ## Usage on Jupyter Notebook:
 Open the Jupyter Notebook `main.ipynb` and follow the steps :)